ExplodingTuna/uhdas_ladcp_terminal/README.md

 DOC bureau, shall not be used in any manner to imply endorsement of any commercial product or activity by DOC or the United States Government.

-# Installing on Debian Bookworm with python 3
+# Installation
+This installation guide was tested with Debian Bookworm and python 3.
+This guide may not work with other Linux distributions or may need some adjustments.

+## Install requirements
 Make sure user is part of the dialout group before beggining.

 ```bash
 sudo usermod -a -G dialout $USER
 ```
-Reboot.

-## Install requirements
+Additionally, install python 3 and lrzsz.
+If you don't have these installed, the installation process covers this.

+## Installing with Debian Bookworm
 ```bash
 sudo apt-get install python3-six python3-future python3-tk python3-pmw python3-numpy
 sudo apt-get install lrzsz